smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 The library label SMAGPL refers to the LSAM environment management tools.
 These reside in the SMAGPL library, along with the PTF tools, by default.
-However, clients may select to install (or retain) these tools in IBM\'s QGPL library.
+However, clients may select to install (or retain) these tools in IBM's QGPL library.
 (SMA recommends against using the QGPL library.)

 The IBM i LSAM database library (SMADTA) contains two data areas called SMAUTL and SMAGPL that store the real value used for each of these two